October 20, 2022

 Suze: Those documents, the state-of-the-art documents that are good in all 50 states are absolutely perfect the way they are.
 They will never need to be changed.
 So that's my answer to you.
 For all of you who don't know what the must-have documents

 Suze: are, simply the documents you must have.
 They are a Will, a Revocable Living Trust, an Advanced Directive and Durable Power of Attorney for healthcare and Financial Power of attorney.
-If you want them all you have to do is go to SuzeOrman.com /offer.
-They are now currently $99.
-If you get them through that offer, if you go on to my own website to get them,
+If you want them all you have to do is go to Hayhouse.com to get them.

 Suze: there are $198.
 So that is how I would do it.
 If I were you, you can also get them on the Women & Money app.
 You can purchase them there as well.